Anastasi-QA/Portfolio/README.md

 The camera has no collision with the staircase/stone balustrades of Mike's at Sulley's House.

 Steps to Reproduce:
-1.* Install and launch the AUT.
+1.Install and launch the AUT. *
 * 2.Complete FTUE/Tutorial.
 * 3.Reach Step 15 of the "Eye on the Prize" Monster Incorporation Realm Request and place the Mike's and Sulley's *House in the Valley.
 * 4.Reach Mike and Sulley's House.